flgkd/integer-linear-programming-notes/notes/03-cutting-plane.md

 0<f_i<1.
 $$

-Using the nonnegativity and integrality of all variables, we obtain the Gomory fractional cut, we obtain the Gomory fractional cut
+Using the nonnegativity and integrality of all variables, we obtain the Gomory fractional cut

 $$
 \sum_{j\in N} f_{ij}x_j \ge f_i.